simonorono/house-monitor/README.md

 House Monitor
 ============

-Utility to post uptime of any Linux system to a Telegram channel.
+Utility to post uptime of any Linux system to a Discord channel via webhooks.

 Tested with Rust 1.77.2 running on Linux.